Model Reprogramming: Resource-Efficient Cross-Domain Machine Learning: Open-ended Research Questions, Ongoing Efforts, and Opportunities

 In this section, we discuss several open-ended research questions and opportunities for model reprogramming.

-\paragraph{Model Reprogramming beyond Supervision.} Most of existing works on model reprogramming focus on the supervised setting, where all data samples in target domains are associated with data labels for training.
+\paragraph{Model Reprogramming beyond Supervision.} Most of the existing works on model reprogramming focus on the supervised setting, where all data samples in target domains are associated with data labels for training.
 With the advance of semi-supervised (a mixture of labeled and unlabeled data samples), unsupervised (unlabeled data samples only), and self-supervised (self-generated pseudo labels) machine learning methods, it is essential to understand how unlabeled data and supervision-free training (possibly with data augmentation) improve model reprogramming.

-\paragraph{Reprogramming Foundation Models.} The emergence of foundation models \cite{bommasani2021opportunities} has led to a critical paradigm shift in the trend of machine learning research from designing task-specific and modality-dependent deep learning models to developing task-agnostic and modality-independent general-purpose models.
+\paragraph{Reprogramming Foundation Models.} The emergence of foundation models \cite{bommasani2021opportunities}, including large language models and generative AI applications, has led to a critical paradigm shift in the trend of machine learning research from designing task-specific and modality-dependent deep learning models to developing task-agnostic and modality-independent general-purpose models.
 Foundation models feature supervision-free pre-training and efficient finetuning to different downstream tasks.
-However, not every domain and every researcher have the luxury of accessing to foundation models due to resource limitations.
-Demonstrating model reprogramming can serve as an affordable solution to repurposing and reusing a foundation model with resource efficiency can further accelerate AI-assisted scientific discovery and democratize machine learning research.
+However, not every domain and every researcher has the luxury of accessing foundation models due to resource limitations.
+Demonstrating model reprogramming can serve as an affordable solution to repurposing and reusing a foundation model with resource efficiency can further accelerate AI-assisted scientific discovery and democratize machine learning research, as explored in \cite{xu2023towards}.

 \paragraph{Reprogramming for Improved Model Properties.} Ensuring and instilling trustworthiness in machine learning based technology is the new norm for building a healthy and sustainable ecosystem between technology, end users, and our society.
 Studying how model reprogramming can be used as an efficient calibration tool to improve different trustworthiness properties while having minimal impact on the original utility is an important research direction.
-The model properties include fairness, robustness, explainability, privacy, uncertainly quantification, and energy efficiency, to name few.
+The model properties include fairness \cite{zhang2022fairness}, robustness \cite{chen2023visual}, explainability, privacy \cite{li2023exploring}, uncertainly quantification \cite{tang2022neural}, and energy efficiency \cite{sun2023neuralfuse}, to name few.